Real-hackbard/Admin-Execute/README.md

 ```

 Save file.
-This removes the user lock and privileges the program.
+This removes the user lock and privileges the program execution.

 ### Step 5:
 Now you need to drag&drop the ```admin.rc``` file onto ```brcc32.exe``` to create the ```admin.res``` resource file for Delphi.